material-motion/material-motion/starmap/specifications/runtime/Runtime-tracing.md

 The Tracer type can optionally implement a `didCreatePerformer` function.

 Invoked by the runtime after a new performer instance has been created.

+Should be invoked before any corresponding `didAdd*Plan` event.

 Example pseudo-code: